Aug 29, 2013

 As you can see, at hop 11 latency again increased due to packet queuing at the transoceanic fiber.
 Additionally, when you compare the two results you will notice that on each side of the transoceanic fiber there is very little latency.

-Finally, and most importantly, INAP customers can take advantage of Performance IP, our automated route optimization engine.
+Finally, and most importantly, HorizonIQ customers can take advantage of Performance IP, our automated route optimization engine.
 It watches popular destination IP prefixes, and it automatically puts all of our customers’ outbound traffic on the fastest, most stable routes and providers to improve network latency issues.
 Learn more about how it works by jumping straight into the demo.

 Explore HorizonIQ